Somesh246-12/LegalEase-AI/README.md

 - **Multilingual Support:** Get simplified explanations in various languages, including English, Spanish, French, German, Hindi, and Marathi.
 - **Interactive Chatbot:** A floating chatbot assistant can provide simple definitions for any confusing words in the summary.
 - **Modern UI:** A clean, responsive, and user-friendly interface.
+- **AI-Powered Risk Analysis:** Detects potentially unfavorable clauses, assigns a **Low / Medium / High** severity, and presents **color‑coded** items with practical suggestions.
+Risk content and labels are localized to the selected language.

 ## 🛠️ Technology Stack